CocoChen119/cocochen119/README.md

 <h1 align="center">Hi 👋, I'm Qianpu :)</h1>
 <h3 align="center">A full-stack developer based in the Netherlands</h3>

-- 🔭I am deeply passionate about theoretical computer science, **particularly in areas like NP-hard problems and graph theory**
+- 🔭I am deeply passionate about theoretical computer science, **particularly in areas like game theory and graph theory**

 - ✨ On the side, I am diving into some mysterious algorithmic research **—stay tuned!**